 – Owning A Dog Helps To Prevent Cardiovascular Disease in Seniors

-Studies have shown that having a dog as a pet helps in preventing heart diseases in seniors.
-Dog walking, companionship, feeling of happiness, and less stress and depression are some of the factors that can be associated with a lower rate of cardiovascular diseases in senior dog owners.
+Studies have shown that having a dog as a pet helps prevent heart diseases in seniors.
+Dog walking, companionship, the feeling of happiness, less stress, and depression are factors that can be associated with a lower rate of cardiovascular diseases in senior dog owners.

 – Dogs Provide A Sense Of Purpose

-For older people, who live all by themselves, having a pup can give them a purpose for how to spend their life.
+For older people, who live all by themselves, having a pup can give them a purpose for spending their lives.
 At this age, most of the seniors are retired, and their kids are settled.
 With not much to do, seniors do feel empty.
 A pup fills that void.
-Raising the pup and taking care of the pup gives them a real sense of purpose.
+Raising the dog and taking care of it gives them a real sense of purpose.

 The Top 5 Best Breeds as a Companion for Seniors

 Numerous dog breeds are available today.
 However, not every dog would suit the needs of the seniors.
-Before getting a puppy, you need to know about your environment, your needs, your limitations, etc. Here we have mentioned the 5 best dog breeds that can suit the needs of almost all seniors.
+Before getting a puppy, you need to know about your environment, needs, limitations, etc. Here we have mentioned the five best dog breeds that can suit the needs of almost all seniors.

 – Bichon Frise

-Bichon frise is a cute, little fluffy dog.
+Bichon Frise is a cute, little fluffy dog.
 It is a playful, loving, and affectionate dog.
-Their weight ranges from 7-12 pounds, which makes them quite easy to handle, especially for seniors.
+Their weight ranges from 7-12 pounds, making them relatively easy to handle, especially for seniors.
 They are low in maintenance, and periodic grooming does fine with them.
 Another benefit of having this dog is that they are quite easy to train.
 Another thing that makes them a pal for seniors is that they need moderate daily exercise.
 Your love, attention, and moderate regular exercise are enough to keep them happy and healthy.

 – Cavalier King Charles Spaniel

 Cavalier is another ideal breed that suits almost every senior.
 It’s an adaptable, loving Spaniel.
 Again it’s a small dog, weighing around 11-18 pounds.
 It makes it easier to handle.
 They love snuggling.
 However, this little cutie dog has a silky and wavy coat that needs regular grooming.
 You need to brush them regularly and check their ears.
-They are an ideal dog breed for seniors who are looking for a small and cuddly dog who can easily adapt to an apartment living.
+They are an ideal dog breed for seniors looking for a small, cuddly dog who can quickly adapt to apartment living.

 – French Bulldog

-A French Bulldog is a happy go lucky kind of dog breed.
+A French Bulldog is a happy-go-lucky kind of dog breed.
 They are very cheerful, active, and compact dog breeds.
-They are muscular and quite heavy as compared to another dog breed of similar size.
+They are muscular and quite heavy compared to other dog breed of similar size.
 They weigh around 19-28 pounds.
 Though they are highly energetic, they lack stamina.
-Hence, they do not require too much exercise, moderate daily exercise routine would be sufficient to keep them healthy and active.
+Hence, they do not require too much exercise.
+A moderate daily exercise routine would be sufficient to keep them healthy and active.
 Their grooming requirements are minimal, but you need to be concerned about their health issues, including skin-related issues.

 Maltese is a white, small, and cute house dog.
-They are loving and gentle, who love sitting in their owner’s lap.
-They do shed, but it is quite manageable.
-They have long hairs, but you always have the option to keep them short.
+They are loving and gentle, who loves sitting in their owner’s lap.
+They do shed, but it is pretty manageable.
+They have long hair, but you always have the option to keep them short.
 They love pleasing their owners hence give you pleasure while training them.
 They are very light in weight, just 4-7 pounds.
 The best part is “Maltese” and “assisted living facilities that accept small pets” are made for each other.
 These small lap dogs are relatively healthier.

 Greyhound is a racing dog breed.
 Well, though, they are racing dogs but are not that high in energy.
 Most of them love loafing around their owners.
 A daily walk and occasional run are sufficient to keep them healthy and fit.
 They are easy to train hence are quite easy to handle too.
-If you don’t mind handling bigger dogs, Greyhound is a breed to consider.
+Greyhound is a breed to consider if you don’t mind taking bigger dogs.

 How to Get These Breeds?

-Check with the local dog adoption or dog rescue centers – there are many dogs that are waiting to join your family.
+Check with the local dog adoption or dog rescue centers – many dogs are waiting to join your family.